Configuration Reference

 method | string | HTTP method (GET, POST, PUT, DELETE, PATCH, etc.) |

-path | string | Exact URL path |
+path | string | URL path (supports {param} syntax for path parameters) |

 pathPattern | string | Regex pattern for URL path |

-headers | map | Header matchers (key: regex pattern) |
+headers | map | Header matchers (exact match or glob patterns with *) |

-queryParams | map | Query parameter matchers (key: regex pattern) |
+queryParams | map | Query parameter matchers (exact match) |

 bodyContains | string | Body must contain this string |